Japan hails 'bright news' of Matsuyama's Masters win

 Prime Minister Yoshihide Suga called Matsuyama’s win “wonderful” and a source of pride and courage for the Japanese people during the difficulties posed by the pandemic.

 Matsuyama has started Sunday’s final round with a four-shot lead and looking a strong bet to join Hinako Shibuno and Chako Higuchi as Japanese major champions.
-Shibuno won the Women’s British Open in 2019 and Higuchi won the 1977 Women’s PGA Championship.
+Shibuno won the Women’s British Open in 2019 and Higuchi won the Women’s PGA Championship, formerly known as the LPGA Championship, in 1977.

 But Matsuyama’s march to win the coveted Green Jacket hit a speed bump on the par five 15th, where his approach shot went in the water behind the green.